 What photo ID do you need to vote in the UK?

-The forthcoming general election will be the first across Great Britain to require citizens to show voter ID in order to vote at a polling station.
+Citizens taking part in the 1 May local elections will have to show voter ID in order to cast their vote at a polling station.

-But we’ve seen a number of misleading claims about the new rules, and not everyone is aware of how they work.
+We’ve seen a number of misleading claims about voter ID rules, and not everyone is aware of how they work.

-According to the Electoral Commission around 14,000 people who went to a polling station in the May 2023 local elections were not able to vote because they were unable to show the right ID.
+According to the Electoral Commission, around 16,000 people who went to a polling station in the July 2024 general election were not able to vote because they did not present an accepted form of ID.

 And in a Survation poll of 15,000 people conducted in March 2024, 16% of respondents, particularly young people aged 34 and under, said they were unaware of the new voter ID rules.

-This explainer is part of a series of ‘prebunking’ articles Full Fact is publishing ahead of the next general election, exploring a range of topics which are likely to feature in the campaign.
-We’ll be updating these articles on a regular basis—this article was last updated on 16 May 2024 and the information in it is correct as of then.
+This explainer is part of a series of ‘prebunking’ articles Full Fact published ahead of the 2024 general election, exploring a range of topics which were likely to feature in the campaign.
+We’ll be updating these articles on a regular basis—this article was last updated on 29 April 2025 and the information in it is correct as of then.

 Honesty in public debate matters